whitelistlab/ai-crypto-hedge-fund/README.md

 This is a proof of concept for an AI-powered hedge fund.
 The goal of this project is to explore the use of AI to make trading decisions.
 This project is for **educational** purposes only and is not intended for real trading or investment.

+Special Disclaimer:
+**This project does not endorse any crypto currency (like AI Agent Meme) and will not be used as a base for any crypto currency.**

 This system employs several agents working together:

 1. Valuation Agent - Calculates the intrinsic value of a stock and generates trading signals